raquo/minimal-hapi-react-webpack/README.md

 ### Global dependencies

-You need node.js 0.12 installed on your machine.
-If using OS X, best to install it using [Homebrew](http://brew.sh/).
+You need nodemon 1.6+ and node.js 0.12 installed on your machine.
+If using OS X, best to install node using [Homebrew](http://brew.sh/).
 Node 4.x should work too, but I didn't test it yet.

 ### Development